NärCon

-Närcon (formally written as NärCon; lit.
-'NearCon') is a combined gaming and anime convention which is arranged twice per year in Linköping, Sweden by NärCon Eventbyrå AB.
+Närcon (formally written as NärCon) is a combined gaming and anime convention which is arranged twice per year in Linköping, Sweden by NärCon Eventbyrå AB.
 It is the largest event of its kind in Scandinavia.
 The main event (NärCon Sommar, summer) usually starts at the end of July and offers activities such as concerts, board games, card games and roleplaying activities.
 Additionally, there are rooms dedicated for computer and console gaming.
 Competitive e-sports and cosplay tournaments are also arranged.

 History

 NärCon was founded in 2002 by Sam Anlér and was hosted at A-huset and Kulturpalatset in Örebro.
 The event has been hosted yearly since then.